Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Discussion and Future Work

-These findings contribute insights to help tailor designer cues in virtual humans for mental health support.
-As observed, user-designer and agent-designer similarity interact in a complex manner, even when computer science students serve as designers and users of virtual humans.
+Finally, we observed a more intriguing phenomenon where the visual cues of the virtual human appeared to overshadow the verbally shared information regarding the designer's demographics.
+Specifically, participants who interacted with a virtual human that verbally shared the demographic information of its designer (see Section \ref{W3 P2: Experimental Groups}: \textbf{Intervention Group - ``Explicit Legacy"}) had a tough time recalling the designer's information.
+This observation suggests that the visual aspects of virtual human demographics hold more influence over users' perceptions compared to verbal cues, and it may be more pronounced when participants base their rationale on agent-designer similarity.
+This highlights the limitations of demographic information in determining the creators of virtual human designs.
+User-designer and agent-designer similarity interact in a complex manner, even when computer science students serve as designers and users of virtual humans.
 Future research should explore different ways to present designer cues, adding factors apart from demographic characteristics, appearances, and voices.